thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 Alright, we have a collection, we have an API to extend the collection and we have a list in our template that is generated dynamically based on that collection.
 Since the collection is empty by default, the generated list is empty and no tab title is shown.
 Somebody needs to call this `addTab()` method!

 That's where the `<tab>` component comes into play (again).
 Inside the component we can simply ask for a **parent** `Tabs` dependency by using the new, much more powerful dependency injection system and get an instance of it.
 This allows us to simply use given APIs inside a child component.
 Let's take a look at what that looks like.

-{% highlight js %}
+{% highlight ts %}
 {% raw %}
 class Tab {
-  constructor(@Parent() tabs:Tabs) {
+  constructor(tabs: Tabs) {
     tabs.addTab(this)
   }
 }
 {% endraw %}
 {% endhighlight %}

+Wait, what happens here? `tabs: Tabs` is just Typescript type annotation which Angular 2 uses for Dependency Injection.
+Please check out our article where we go deeper inside [Angular 2 DI](http://blog.thoughtram.io/angular/2015/05/18/dependency-injection-in-angular-2.md)

+**tl;dr**
+> Angular 2 Hierarchical Injector knows, that we want first `Tabs` instance that it can get, when traversing upwards from current host.
+In our case the actual host is our  `<tab>` component.
+> Injector ask on tab for Tabs, if there is none, Injector will ask Parent Injector for `Tabs`.
+In our case parent Injector is on `<tabs>` component and it has indeed `Tabs` instance, so it will return the correct instance of `Tabs`.

-Wait, what happens here? `@Parent()` is yet another annotation that describes the visibility of a dependency for a directive.
-In fact there are more annotations that let us ask for children or ancestors.
-But we're going to cover this in another article.
-For now it's just important to understand that this particular annotation gives you access to a **parent** component dependency, which in our case is `<tabs>`.
+For now it's just important to understand that this particular type annotation gives you access to a **parent** component dependency, which in our case is `<tabs>`.
 Using that instance, we can simply call the `addTab()` method with a `Tab` object and we are good to go.

 ## Making it tabbable